KaniewskiSoftware/movies-browser-ts-rq/README.md

 - Manage the state of the app using ReactQuery instead of Redux
 - Make the code as generic as possible by creating simpler, reusable components
 - Create custom hooks and utilities for various purposes
+- Enhance search functionality with debouncing for improved performance and user experience

 ## Next Steps